What is a ransom DDoS attack?

 DDoS attackers use a number of different networking protocols.
 Read about different types of DDoS attacks here.

 DDoS attacks can have a major impact on an organization's operations.
 For many businesses, any downtime means a loss of revenue.
 Organizations may also lose credibility if they are offline for an extended period of time.

 How does a ransom DDoS attack work?

 Most DDoS ransom attacks start with a ransom note sent to the target in which the attacker threatens the business or organization.
-If the threat is legitimate and the attacker decides to follow through with it, the attack is carried out as follows:
+In some cases, an attacker may carry out a small demonstration attack to illustrate their seriousness before sending a ransom note.
+If the threat is genuine and the attacker decides to follow through with it, the attack is carried out as follows: